MohamedAboSaleh/Zoo-Managment-System/README.md

 # Zoo-Managment-System
-I developed a zoo management system project to enhance my proficiency in Java and JavaFX, aiming to refine my skills in these programming languages.
+During the "Engineering Methods for Software Systems Development" class, I worked alongside five classmates to develop a restaurant management system.
+Our project utilized JavaFX for the graphical user interface and MySQL within a client-server framework.